Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Model training

-Our GEC sequence-tagging model, called GECToR, is an encoder made up of a pre-trained BERT-like Transformer, stacked with two linear layers, with softmax layers on the top.
+Our GEC sequence-tagging model, called GECToR, is an encoder made up of a pre-trained BERT-like transformer, stacked with two linear layers, with softmax layers on the top.
 The two linear layers are responsible for mistake detection and token-tagging, respectively.

 We pre-trained our model in three stages.
 In the first stage, we used a synthetic data set containing 9 million source/target sentence pairs with mistakes.
 In the second and third stages, we fine-tuned the model on several real-world data sets from English-language learners: about 500,000 sentences for stage 2, and just 34,000 for stage 3.
 We found that having two fine-tuning stages, the final stage containing some sentences with no mistakes at all, was crucial for our model’s performance.